-Strike Resources Limited (ASX:SRK) is pleased to report that the first drilling programme undertaken at its Burke Graphite Project1 (Project) in Queensland has encountered extensive zones of very high-grade graphite mineralisation (refer Table 1), including:
+Strike Resources Limited (ASX:SRK) is pleased to report that the maiden drilling campaign at its Burke Graphite Project (Project) in Queensland is now complete.
+Assay results have been received from the final diamond core drill hole BGDD001 which has intersected an extensive zone of very high-grade graphite mineralisation.